 - Will Rogers World Airport provides direct non-stop service to nearly 30 major cities including Atlanta, Charlotte, Chicago, Houston, Los Angeles, Miami, New York, and Seattle.

-- More than 4.3 million people passed through Will Rogers World Airport last year, setting a new passenger record for the second year in a row.
+- More than 4.3 million people passed through Will Rogers World Airport in 2018, setting a new passenger record for the second year in a row.

-While one real estate agent questions how long the trend will continue, WalletHub has ranked Oklahoma City among the top 100 real estate markets.
+Strong sales activity is one reason why WalletHub has ranked Oklahoma City among the best real estate markets.
 The favorable outlook for the Oklahoma City real estate market is based on the same criteria that real estate investors use, including a healthy real estate market, affordability, and overall economic environment ranking.

 Key Market Stats:

-Even though more new homes are being built in the last seven years, demand for homes in Oklahoma City is still greater than the supply.
-With prices high and inventory low, over one-third of the households in OKC rent rather than own.
+Even though more new homes are being built than in the last seven years, demand for homes in Oklahoma City is still greater than the supply.
+With prices high and inventory low, over 40% of the households in OKC rent rather than own.

 Another reason the rental market in Oklahoma City and state remains strong is students and job seekers flocking to the metro area.
 Oklahoma is a very landlord-friendly state, helping to keep the rental market strong over the long term for real estate investors.